 Testing configurations of network modules in Arabidopsis ideotypes: The network modules we identity in Aim 3 are relevant to NUE.
-Here, we will test how the relative expression of genes in these modules correspond to the 4 model ideotype for crops.
+Here, we will test how the relative expression of genes in these modules correspond to the four model ideotype for crops.
 Expression patterns within each module can be compared across the Arabidopsis accessions from each ideotype, to identify configurations of the expression state of each module that are “signatures” for that ideotype.
-For example, for each network and/or network module associated with an NUE trait, we classify expression values of each gene across the 19 Arabidopsis lines representing the 4 ideotypes.
+For example, for each network and/or network module associated with an NUE trait, we classify expression values of each gene across the 19 Arabidopsis lines representing the four ideotypes.
 Genes whose level of expression is significantly associated with Arabidopsis lines belonging to one ideotype will form the network signature for that ideotype, as depicted in Fig 3.4.

-Aim 3 Outcome: The first outcome of Aim 3, is the identification of N-regulatory networks conserved between Aradiopsis and maize (Aim 3A).
+Aim 3 Outcome: The first outcome of Aim 3 is the identification of N-regulatory networks conserved between Aradiopsis and maize (Aim 3A).
 These conserved network modules provide a focus for translational studies, and as N-responsive biomarkers.
 In Aim 3B, the outcome is the identification of network modules of high relevance to NUE traits.
 The individual members of such modules, and in particular the highly connected hubs, provide targets for further studies in NUE.
 These modules can guide future breeding efforts to improve NUE by incorporating the higher performance alleles into elite hybrid lines.
-The second important outcome of Aim 3B, is to identify the absolute and relative expression levels of interconnected genes within each module that optimize NUE, and their relevance to specific ideotypes of Arabidopsis and distinct NUE lines of maize.
+The second important outcome of Aim 3B, is to identify the absolute and relative expression levels of interconnected genes within each module that optimize NUE.
 Such optimal configurations will be lab and field tested in Aim 4 to validate strong associations with NUE.

 Aim 4.
 Nutri-Net module validation in laboratory and field conditions.
 (Coruzzi/Moose) Rationale.
 The network modules identified in Aim 3 will be validated using species-appropriate methods.
 Laboratory validation in Arabidopsis: Gene components of NutriNet modules will be functionally tested for their role in NUE using mutant and transgenic Arabidopsis in both whole plant and split-root studies (Aim 4A).
 Field validation in maize: Initial field validation of network modules will be performed on diverse maize populations representing both historical and current elite hybrids (Aim 4C).
 Genotypes predicted to possess the optimal configurations of gene expression levels of genes in the network modules, will be evaluated in field trials with different regimes of nutrient availability.
 Arabidopsis-to-Maize validations: A comparative analysis of lab-to-field results will identify the “translation” of knowledge from Arabidopsis to crops.
 We will test the functional “translation” of Arabidopsis-to-maize networks using a cell-based assay for TF networks in Aim 4C.
 This high-risk, high-payoff sub-aim, could potentially provide “mode-of-action” data for potential commercialization of translational discoveries from models-to-crops.